RickyRomero/hello.rickyromero.com/projects/design-systems/index.md

   - 'design-systems-d.png'
 ---

-Here's a grab bag of various contributions I made to design systems at Intuit.
+Here's a collection of contributions I made to design systems at Intuit.
 I worked in two design systems: the Intuit Design System (IDS) and QuickBooks Design System (QBDS).
 QBDS is a subset of IDS.

 ### Dark Mode

 The biggest contribution I made to QBDS, bar none, is [dark mode in QuickBooks Online.](/projects/quickbooks-dark-mode) I prototyped this back in Spring of 2019 and was chiefly responsible for its design and implementation.

-[img]
+[video]

 My work on dark mode inspired development of more flexible color palettes in IDS.